 Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the same program must receive clearance from both campuses.
-The initial approval will be granted by the Program Director and final approval will be granted by Director of Education.
+The initial approval will be granted by the Program Director and final approval will be granted by the Director of Education.

-Transfers between Los Angeles or Anaheim
+Transfers between Los Angeles or Orange County

-Transfers between the Los Angeles or Anaheim campuses allow the student's financial aid and balances to transfer.
-Credits attempted and earned at any of these campuses will be considered in measuring the rate of completion for SAP and maximum timeframe.
-Students who have started their training at one ACC campus who wish to transfer to another ACC campus to complete the new program must receive clearance from both campuses.
+Transfers between the Los Angeles or Orange County campuses allow the student's financial aid and balances to transfer.
+Credits attempted and earned at any of these campuses will be considered in measuring the rate of completion and cumulative GPA for SAP and maximum timeframe.